 Think time is the time the user normally takes to make a decision to do the next task.
-It is the simulation of the time taken by a real user to read one page before clicking to the next one.
+For example, it is the simulation of the time taken by a real user to read one page before clicking to the next one.

-It is possible to use a global think time for all pages (use a variable to obtain a dynamic value within an interval), or define a think time for each separate page.
+It is possible to use a global think time for all pages and Delay Actions (use a variable to obtain a dynamic value within an interval), or define a think time for each separate page.